pipedocs/pipedocs.github.io/content/modules/prestats_proc.md

 _Demean/detrend order._

-Context: `DMT`
+Routine: `DMT`

 Scanner drift may introduce linear or polynomial trends into time series data; these trends may be removed using a general linear model-based fit during the `DMT` routine.
-Notably, removal of trends in this manner will also remove the timeseries mean from the data, which may be undesirable for analyses in which absolute intensity is important.
+Notably, removal of trends in this manner will also remove the time series mean from the data, which may be undesirable for analyses in which absolute intensity is important.
 (The time series mean can be added back during the `regress` module.) `prestats_dmdt` must be a nonnegative integer.

 ```bash
 # Demean only